 Okta will work with customers so they can perform their own penetration testing on an Okta preview instance.

 All these programs are complementary to each other and ensure that Okta is in a continuous state of security testing and posture improvement.

 As described earlier, Okta implements IP blacklisting and other security controls to mitigate the risk of Distributed Denial of Service (DDoS) attacks at the global router level.
 Aside from these IP addresses which Okta identifies as malicious, there are thousands of more login attempts initiated from IP addresses which seem to be suspicious in a certain timeframe, but have not demonstrated ongoing malicious activity.
 Okta ThreatInsight aggregates IP addresses causing account lockout, brute force, and password spraying attacks across one or more Okta orgs.
-In the Okta product, ThreatInsight is surfaced as a security setting to block access from these suspicious IPs, or to just audit the IPs.
+In the Okta product, ThreatInsight is surfaced as a security setting to block access to API endpoints protected by ThreatInsight (/authn and /ws-fed) from these suspicious IPs, or to just audit the IPs.
 For login attempts initiated from an IP identified by Okta ThreatInsight, administrators can choose to take no action, block access altogether, or just choose to audit the IP address.
-Okta ThreatInsight is evaluated pre-authentication before all login events, therefore addressing the issue of account lockout.
+Okta ThreatInsight is evaluated pre-authentication before all logon events, therefore addressing the issue of account lockout.

 "Okta helps us be HIPAA compliant…largely because we don’t have to go in and manage and maintain the identity of our customers."